Defense Attaché Office, Saigon (1973–1975): Fall of Saigon and Operation Frequent Wind

-At about 17:30 General Carey ordered the extraction of 3rd Platoon, Company C of BLT 1st Battalion, 9th Marines, which had been landed at the DAO Compound on 25 April to assist the Marine Security Guard at the Embassy.
-Between 19:00 and 21:00 General Carey transferred three platoons (130 men) of BLT 2/4 into the Embassy Compound to provide additional security and assistance for the Embassy.
-At 19:30 General Carey directed that the remaining elements guarding the Annex be withdrawn to DAO Headquarters (the Alamo) where the last of the evacuees would await their flight.
+At about 17:30 Carey ordered the extraction of 3rd Platoon, Company C of BLT 1st Battalion, 9th Marines, which had been landed at the DAO Compound on 25 April to assist the Marine Security Guard at the Embassy.
+Between 19:00 and 21:00 Carey transferred three platoons (130 men) of BLT 2/4 into the Embassy Compound to provide additional security and assistance for the Embassy.
+At 19:30 Carey directed that the remaining elements guarding the Annex be withdrawn to DAO Headquarters (the Alamo) where the last of the evacuees would await their flight.
 Once completed, the new defensive perimeter encompassed only LZ 36 and the Alamo.
 By 20:30 the last evacuees had been loaded onto helicopters.

-At 22:50, with the evacuation of the landing control teams from the Annex and Alamo completed, General Carey ordered the withdrawal of the ground security forces from the DAO Compound.
+At 22:50, with the evacuation of the landing control teams from the Annex and Alamo completed, Carey ordered the withdrawal of the ground security forces from the DAO Compound.
 At 00:30 on 30 April, Thermite grenades, having been previously placed in selected buildings, ignited as two CH-53s left the DAO parking lot carrying the last elements of BLT 2/4.

 The evacuation of Saigon and the subsequent surrender of South Vietnam on 30 April 1975 effectively terminated the existence of the DAO, however a DAO residual office was established at Fort Shafter, Hawaii on 29 April.
-General Smith remained in command and requested that his key officers write their personal accounts of the events preceding the withdrawal and this was published in the final DAO report "RVNAF Final Assessment January through April 1975".
+Smith remained in command and requested that his key officers write their personal accounts of the events preceding the withdrawal and this was published in the final DAO report "RVNAF Final Assessment January through April 1975".
 On 24 May the Secretary of Defense requested retention of a skeleton residual DAO until 31 August 1975 because of continuing Congressional interest and inquiries concerning Vietnam.
 Due to ongoing reporting requirements the Secretary of Defense designated CINCPAC to assume responsibility for remaining DAO Saigon Defense Assistance Vietnam functions and records after 31 August.
 The DAO residual office closed on 31 August 1975 and CINCPAC staff assumed any residual functions.

-In his final report General Smith stated "the funding restraints materially contributed to the total defeat of [the South Vietnamese military] and surrender of the Government of South Vietnam to the North Vietnamese/Provisional Revolutionary Government."
+In his final report Smith stated "the funding restraints materially contributed to the total defeat of [the South Vietnamese military] and surrender of the Government of South Vietnam to the North Vietnamese/Provisional Revolutionary Government."